Representative Art Staed

 In 2014, Art was awarded the Public Health Official of the Year Award by the Iowa Public Health Association in recognition for his efforts supporting and promoting public health in Linn County and the state of Iowa.

-Art retired from teaching in 2017 after a 40+ years career in education.
+Currently, Art teaches in Cedar Rapids Schools and is active in the Cedar Rapids Education Association.
 He resides in Cedar Rapids with his wife Susan.
-They have four children and six grandchildren.
+They have four children and five grandchildren.